openshift-kni/lifecycle-agent/HACKING.md

 to provide the following information in the `Data` section:

 - `seedAuth`: base64-encoded auth file for write-access to the registry for pushing the generated seed image
-- `hubKubeconfig`: (Optional) base64-encoded kubeconfig for admin access to the hub, in order to deregister the seed cluster from ACM.
-If this is not present in the secret, the ACM cleanup will be skipped.

-If the `hubKubeconfig` is provided, LCA will deregister the cluster from ACM and cleanup the node prior to generating the seed image.
-The `ManagedCluster` resource is saved prior to deletion from the hub in order to restore it after the seed image has been generated, reregistering the cluster with ACM.

-NOTE: Automatic restore of the `ManagedCluster` has not yet been implemented.

 ```yaml
 ---